dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_2_Accessing_Digitalcoind_with_Java.md

-# 17.2: Accessing Bitcoind with Java
+# 17.2: Accessing Digitalcoind with Java

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.

-This section explains how to interact with `digitalcoind` using the Java programming language and the [JavaBitcoindRpcClient](https://github.com/Polve/JavaBitcoindRpcClient).
+This section explains how to interact with `digitalcoind` using the Java programming language and the [JavaDigitalcoindRpcClient](https://github.com/Polve/JavaDigitalcoindRpcClient).

 ## Set Up Java